sookiemonster/Processing-LiteRoom/README.md

 6/3/21

 Jonathan - Fixed and improved the zoom box feature, should work properly now.
+Created the histogram to show the darkness and lightness value of every pixel in the picture.